-Licensee will meet with interested and available Relicensing Participants no later 6 weeks prior to the date that Licensee's Initial Study Report is scheduled to be filed with FERC to review data available from the study at that time and discuss the need for and scope of additional limited scope WPT studies.
+YCWA will meet with interested and available Relicensing Participants no later than 6 weeks prior to the date that YCWA's Initial Study Report is scheduled to be filed with FERC to review data available from the study at that time and discuss the need for and scope of additional limited scope WPT studies.
 For example, if the study documents potential nesting habitat and/or suitable aquatic habitats but no WPT are found, additional surveys may be needed.
-In addition, if available data suggest that WPT nesting sites might be affected by the Project, radio-tagging WPT might be considered.
-If Licensee and Relicensing Participants collaboratively agree focused studies are needed in the second year of studies, Licensee and Relicensing Participants will collaboratively develop a new study proposal and Licensee will file it with FERC prior to or at the time the Initial Study Report is filed, and implement the study as directed by FERC.
-It is understood that the result of this collaboration could result in an agreement to disagree, which would also complete this task.
+In addition, if available data suggest that WPT nesting sites might be affected by the Project or if WPT are found in close proximity to diversion tunnel intakes, radio-tagging WPT might be considered.
+If YCWA and Relicensing Participants collaboratively agree focused studies are needed in the second year of studies, YCWA and Relicensing Participants will collaboratively develop a new study proposal and YCWA will file it with FERC prior to or at the time the Initial Study Report is filed, and implement the study as directed by FERC.
+It is understood that the result of this collaboration could be an agreement to disagree, which would also complete this task.